 \section{Elementary properties of the Gross-Keating invariant}

-Let $L$ be a free module of rank $n$ over $\frko$, and $Q$ a $\frko$-valued quadratic form on $L$.
+Let $L$ be a free module of rank $n$ over $\frko$, and $Q$ an $\frko$-valued quadratic form on $L$.
 The pair $(L, Q)$ is called a quadratic module over $\frko$.
 The symmetric bilinear form $(x, y)_Q$ associated to $Q$ is defined by

 When there is no fear of confusion, $(x, y)_Q$ is simply denoted by $(x, y)$.
-If $\underline{\psi}=\{\psi_1, \ldots, \psi_n\}$ is an ordered basis of $L$, we call the triple $(L, Q, \underline{\psi})$ a framed quadratic $\frko$-module.
+If $\underline{\psi}=(\psi_1, \ldots, \psi_n)$ is an ordered basis of $L$, we call the triple $(L, Q, \underline{\psi})$ a framed quadratic $\frko$-module.
 Hereafter, ``a basis'' means an ordered basis.
 For a framed quadratic $\frko$-module $(L, Q, \underline{\psi})$, we define a matrix $B=(b_{ij})\in\calh_n(\frko)$ by